Sourdough Everything Bread Recipe

 Optional Cold Proof

-- Instead of proofing at room temperature, place the covered bowl or banneton in a plastic bag and refrigerate for up to 2 days.
+- Instead of proofing at room temperature, place the covered bowl or banneton in a plastic bag and refrigerate for up to 24 hours.

 Bake

-- Wet fingers with a little bit of water and rub the surface of the dough so that the seasoning will stick.
-Sprinkle with 20 g (2 tbsp) everything bagel seasoning over the top of the dough, gently pressing it into the dough.
+- Spray the top of the dough with water.
+Sprinkle the top of the dough with 20 g (2 tbsp) everything bagel seasoning, gently pressing it into the dough.

 - Bake for 30 minutes with the lid on.
 Remove the lid and bake for an additional 10-15 minutes.
 The internal temperature of the bread will be 200°F/94°C when it's done.